 I will give you these pieces of advice on getting an air mattress.
 One, make sure before you buy it that it will fit in your tent.
 Two, do not get a corded pump unless you plan on bringing some way to power said pump.
 At the very least, you will need to run an extension cable from your vehicle to the tent.
 That can be a real pain at some campsites.
 Don’t be that guy who is at the bathroom in Yellowstone National Park running a power cable out to inflate your air mattress!
 Don’t be that guy!

 One of the keys of a good car camping set up is cooking gear.
 Not only does it keep things cheaper by cooking instead of eating out, there is nothing quite like grilling your own food.

 The Coleman 1 lb. propane tank is one of the absolute best creations on the face of the earth.
-It stores easily, there is no mess and it doesn't take a lot of room.
+It stores easily, there is no mess and it doesn’t take a lot of room.
 It is available just about anywhere and is cheap.
-Our recommendation: get a grill which accepts these as the fuel.
+Our recommendation: get a grill that accepts these as the fuel.
 The grill we had for years was easy to use and clean and sat on top of the picnic table.

 You will want a bin with some pots and pans.
 You will also want spices for cooking and basic utensils as well.

 You are gonna want some camp chairs so you can enjoy the outdoors… otherwise, why are you camping to begin with?
 We have had these chairs from Picnic Time for a few years (both car and rv camping) and love them.
 They are very comfortable and, combined with the footstools, are about perfect.

 Having a table to set things on is always nice.
 This table from ALPS Mountaineering has been a great addition to our campsite.
 The camp table has four cup holders on the “below deck.”
 I got the model with the checkerboard on it.
 One day, Bonnie and I might decide to play checkers or chess on it.